RajUpadhyay/Detectron2-Deepstream/README.md

-# Detectron2-Deepstream
-A sample of how to use detectron2 with deepstream.
-I have implemented the deepstream with both mask_rcnn and faster_rcnn.

-## Reference:
-I have taken reference from the official deepstream documentation.
-Especially the objectDetector_Yolo.

-## System Environment:
-- Jetson AGX ORIN (Ubuntu 20.04 focal)
-- Jetpack - 5.1.1 [L4t 35.3.1]
-- CUDA: 11.4.315
-- cuDNN : 8.6.0.166
-- TensorRT: 8.5.2.2
-- Deepstream: 6.2

 ## Prerequisites:
 1. Please follow the [TensorRT's](https://github.com/NVIDIA/TensorRT/tree/release/8.6/samples/python/detectron2) github repo on how to build onnx for mask_rcnn_R_50_FPN_3x model and then edit it for faster_rcnn model.
 Its very similar so it should be easy.